SimVascular/simvascular.github.io-archive/source/documentation/quickguide/tutorial/_create_solid_model.md

 <h2 id="tutorial_create_model">Create Solid Model</h2>

-A solid model of a vascular network is created by generating vessel surfaces fitted to groups of 2D segmentations and joining them together to form a geometric representation of a volume of vascular anatomy.
+A solid model is used as a geometric representation of a volume of vascular anatomy.
+It is created by joining together vessel surfaces fitted to groups of 2D segmentations.
 A solid model provides the geometric information needed to generate a finite element volumetric mesh.

 A solid model represents a volume in space by a set of faces with well-defined boundary connected to form a closed surface.